kubernetes-sigs/knftables/README.md

 `fmt.Sprintf("%s")`) together into a single string.
 This is often useful when constructing `Rule`s.

-The `Join()` and `Split()` helper functions can be used with set and map keys and values, to convert between multiple values specified separately, and a single string with the values separated by dots.

 ## `nftables.Fake`

 There is a fake (in-memory) implementation of `nftables.Interface` for